-Tape-to-Disk Update-Direct Data Set: The example in Figure 61 is similar to that in Figure 60, but involves updating rather than adding.
+TAPE-TO-DISK UPDATE DIRECT DATA SET: The example in Figure 61 is similar to that in Figure 60 on page 128, but involves updating rather than adding.
 There is no check for dummy records.
 The existing direct data set contains 25,000 records whose 5-byte keys range from 00001 to 25000.
 Each data record is 100 bytes long.
 The first 30 characters are to be updated.
 Each input tape record consists of a 5-byte key and a 30-byte data area.
 Notice that only data is brought into virtual storage for updating.